IvanDonets2/DiabloNostalgy/README.md

-My nostalgy for Diablo game, made in Unity3d
+My nostalgy for Diablo game, made in Unity3d.
+Watch Diablo Nostalgy 1 Village shop.mp4 and Diablo Nostalgy 2 Dungeon.mp4 to understand what it is inside.
+Note: model of samurai and troll with its animations are freely available Unity3d assets from Assets store.
+3d Models of Diablo Village houses are also freely available 3d models.
+Audio is freely available from youtube.